-With the support of the Pueblo Nuevo Education and Development Group and under the leadership of Dr. Ana F. Ponce, an experienced and accomplished educator, Camino Nuevo Charter Academy schools are proving that all children can learn and achieve at the highest levels.
+With the support of the Pueblo Nuevo Education and Development Group and under the leadership of Adriana Abich, an accomplished educator, Camino Nuevo Charter Academy schools are proving that all children can learn and achieve at high levels.

 In 2015, Camino Nuevo earned the Bright Spot Award from the White House Initiative on Educational Excellence for Hispanics for closing achievement gaps between English learners and native English speakers.
 More recently, the National Alliance for Public Charter Schools inducted Camino Nuevo into its Charter Schools Hall of Fame.
 This national recognition shows that our programs are making a difference and could be applied nationwide to help address educational disparities for English learners.